Incident management under GDPR

 Author: Igor Streharski, Data Privacy Lead Consultant @ Poslovna inteligencija

-In information technology an incident is an occurrence where a service or component fails to provide a feature or service that it was designed to deliver.
-A security incident is a specific incident type indicating that an organisation’s systems or data have been compromised.
+In information technology, an incident is an occurrence where a service or component fails to provide a feature or service that it was designed to deliver.
+A security incident is a specific incident type indicating that an organization’s systems or data have been compromised.

-Having in mind all that has been mentioned above, it is obvious that our Data Privacy Manager, which is a central orchestration tool for a data protection officer within an organisation, is the ideal place where records related to any and all personal data breaches are kept.
+Having in mind all that has been mentioned above, it is obvious that Data Privacy Manager, which is a central orchestration tool for a data protection officer within an organization, is the ideal place where records related to any and all personal data breaches are kept.

-- Were there any special categories of personal data; and
+- Were there any special categories of personal data

 - Which originating systems stored the data – for the purpose of cross-referencing with the Data Privacy Manager’s register of processing activities which contains the description of measures used to protect the data in the first place.

-By implementing Incident Management module, our Data Privacy Manager once again demonstrates that it is the only truly mature and complete tool for the data protection officer in your organisation!
+By implementing the Incident Management module, our Data Privacy Manager once again demonstrates that it is the only truly mature and complete tool for the data protection officer in your organization!

 If you would like to test the solution please do not hesitate to contact us!